 As farmer’s output increase, there was too much competition and supply, and not enough demand.
 The nation’s people were well supplied for, which drove farmers out of the market.
 Yet it created new avenues for employment, as basic needs were met and workers were freed from toiling the farm.

 These advancements in agriculture were driven by increasing levels of education, strong private property rights, and an ease of doing business.
-Factors that are lacking in many developing nations.
+Factors that are lacking in many developing nations today.
 As a result, a nation that is unable to sufficiently feed itself is going to face greater levels of absolute poverty.

 4. Movement of Industry